Human, Social, and Political Sciences

 Interviews, Written Work and Assessments

-Applicants will also need to take a written assessment.
 The assessment for HSPS is a pre-interview assessment.
 This means that you will have to register to sit the assessment at an assessment centre near to you (for most applicants this will be your school or college).
 Registration for the pre-interview assessment is separate from your UCAS application and it is essential that you are registered by your centre before the deadline, which is 15 October 2019.
-The pre-interview assessments this year will take place on 31 October 2018.
-More information about registering for the assessment on the Pre-interview assessment webpage.
+The pre-interview assessments this year will take place on 30 October 2019.
+More information about registering for the assessment can be found on the Pre-interview assessment webpage.

 The admissions assessment for HSPS will last for two hours and consist of two parts: a comprehension section (60 minutes) and an essay/text response section (60 minutes).
 More details about the format of the assessment, including some sample questions, can be found here.
 Please note that your performance in the pre-interview assessment will not be considered in isolation, but will be taken into account alongside the other elements of your application.